What is tubal ligation?

 Before the procedure starts you will have an intravenous line (IV) started so you

-can receive fluids and medicines to make you relaxed and sleepy.
-If you are having
+can get fluids and medicines to make you relaxed and sleepy.
+If you are having general

-general anesthesia, you may get medicine through the IV to put you to sleep.
-A tube
+anesthesia, you may get medicine through the IV to put you to sleep.
+A tube may be

-may be inserted in your throat so that you can inhale the anesthesia through your
+inserted in your throat so that you can inhale the anesthesia through your lungs.

 If you are having local or spinal anesthesia, you will be given a numbing medicine